markNZed/TaskFlow/README.md

 ### Task State Machine

 A Task may be distributed over multiple Task Processors and share a single finite state machine (FSM) definition in the `shared/fsm` directory.
 The preferred approach is to define a serializable FSM using the [XState](https://xstate.js.org/) format and implement the various actions and guards in the relevant Task Function.
 A **Task Configuration** may override some, or all, of the FSM configuration.
-For example, TaskSystemTest provides generic functions to drive Task inputs and check Task outputs, different configurations of TaskSystemTest can test different Tasks.
+For example, TaskTest provides generic functions to drive Task inputs and check Task outputs, different configurations of TaskTest can test different Tasks.

 ## Task Node